djshaji/ax-voice-recorder/README.md

   Use the normalizer to boost the audio signal, for example to create ASMR

 ## Key Features
+- **Live Preview**: Listen to your voice while recording, or play back live audio without recording.
+You can use this feature to hear what is being recorded in real time, or hear live feedback from the microphone without recording to create presets. **Note: Using the Live Preview feature directly on the device without connecting headphones will cause a feedback sound** - much like the feedback on a public address system.
+Use of headphones - Bluetooth or wired - is recommended.
+The app will switch audio automatically to connected audio devices.
+You can also change the audio devices in app settings.
+- **USB OTG Audio Device support**: Use USB audio interfaces or external soundcards to record audio.
 - Floating point precision for high quality audio processing
 - Ultra Low latency for lag free recording experience
 - Low memory footprint provides great performance on even low end devices